EvictionLab/eviction-lab-website/content/updates/blog/eviction-diversion-draft/index.md

-Although this process has been speeding up, advocates and tenants have complained about the paperwork, an approval process that can last months, and that landlords are skeptical of participating in the program, as [several media outlets have reported](https://www.nbcnews.com/politics/politics-news/federal-eviction-moratorium-set-expire-states-offer-patchwork-protections-n1273408).
+Although this process has been speeding up, advocates and tenants have complained about the paperwork, an approval process that can last months, and that landlords are skeptical of participating in diversion or assistance programs, as [several media outlets have reported](https://www.nbcnews.com/politics/politics-news/federal-eviction-moratorium-set-expire-states-offer-patchwork-protections-n1273408).
 Parrish explained that rental assistance is an “essential” part of these programs, but an eviction diversion approach allows local governments and nonprofits to go beyond just distributing money.